 The ATO has increased fuel tax credit rates from 4 February 2019.
-As fuel tax credit rates are updated regularly, it is important to check the rates each time you lodge a business activity statement (BAS).
+As fuel tax credit changes are made regularly, it is important to check the rates each time you lodge a business activity statement (BAS) with the ATO.

-Fuel tax credits can be claimed on your BAS in the same way as GST credits.
-To correctly work out the credits you are eligible to claim, you must keep complete and accurate records.
+Fuel tax credit can be claimed on your BAS in the same way as GST credits.
+To correctly work out the credit you are eligible to claim, you must keep complete and accurate records.
 Your records must:

 - Show the amount of fuel acquired and used in your business and calculations.

 - Be in writing, either electronically or on paper.

 - Be in English or able to be easily translated.